patrykpilek/php-for-beginners/README.md

   - Organise and secure access to the included files
 - [ ] An Introduction to HTML Forms
   - Getting data from the user: an introduction to form in HTML
+  - Change the method the form uses to send its data: get vs post
 - [ ] Inserting Data Into the Database from PHP
 - [ ] An Introduction to Functions and Validation in PHP
 - [ ] Editing Data in the Database from PHP